stsievert/salmon/docs/source/offline.rst

    $ # then navigate there in your shell/Terminal
    $ cd ~/Downloads/salmon
    $ conda env create -f salmon.yml
+   $ # conda env create -f salmon.yml.lock  # if the above gives you trouble
    $ conda activate salmon
    (salmon) $ pip install .